South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 - UL Monroe's games this year have gone over the total in three out of six opportunities (50%).

-- When UL Monroe picks up over 298.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- When UL Monroe piles up more than 298.7 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Warhawks have five giveaways this season, while the Jaguars have 12 takeaways .